 Time frame: 3 months before training, baseline, 3 months (end of training), 6 months, 9 months, 12 months

-Functional exercise capacity assessed by the 6-Minute Walk Test (6MWT), conducted on a 25 m corridor.
-Distance covered in 6 minutes is recorded in meters.
+Functional exercise capacity assessed by the 6-Minute Walk Test (6MWT), conducted on a 30 m corridor.
+The total distance walked in 6 minutes is recorded in meters.
+Greater distance indicates better functional exercise capacity.

 Time frame: 3 months before training, baseline, 3 months (end of training), 6 months, 9 months, 12 months